-On C8051F96x devices, both the VDD Monitor and the VDD Monitor reset source must be enabled to write or erase flash without generating a Flash Error Device Reset.
+On Si102x/3x devices, both the VDD Monitor and the VDD Monitor reset source must be enabled to write or erase flash without generating a flash error device reset.

-On C8051F96x devices, both the VDD Monitor and the VDD Monitor reset source are enabled by hardware after a power-on reset.
+On Si102x/3x devices, both the VDD Monitor and the VDD Monitor reset source are enabled by hardware after a power-on reset.

 - 4. As an added precaution, explicitly enable the VDD Monitor and enable the VDD Monitor as a reset source inside the functions that write and erase flash memory.
 The VDD Monitor enable instructions should be placed just after the instruction to set PSWE to a 1, but before the flash write or erase operation instruction. - 5.
 Make certain that all writes to the RSTSRC (Reset Sources) register use direct assignment operators and explicitly DO NOT use the bit-wise operators (such as AND or OR).
 For example, "RSTSRC = 0x02" is correct, but "RSTSRC |= 0x02" is incorrect. - 6.
 Make certain that all writes to the RSTSRC register explicitly set the PORSF bit to a '1'.
-Areas to check are initialization code which enables other reset sources, such as the Missing Clock Detector or Comparator, for example, and instructions which force a Software Reset.
-A global search on "RSTSRC" can guickly verify this.
+Areas to a. ation example, quickly veri, check are initialization code which enables other reset sources, such as the missing clock detector or comparator, for example, and instructions which force a Software Reset.
+A global search on "RSTSRC" can quickly verify this.